MalikpMorgan/SocietyOfBlackArchaeologistsTechnicalDocumentation/docs/index.md

 ## 🎯 Target Audience

-This documentation is structured to sereve as education material for the archaeology community:
+This documentation is structured to serve as education material for the archaeology community:

 ### 👨‍🎓 Students
 - Introduction to open-source information and technology